RLAlab/rlalab.github.io/content/authors/Harman Mehta/_index.md

   #- Researchers
 ---

 Hi!
 I am Harman from India.
-My PhD project is focused on controlling synthetic bacterial communities for bio production.
+My PhD project is focused on controlling synthetic bacterial communities for bioproduction.
 Outside the lab, I enjoy reading, travelling and dancing.